Gardo House: Young family

+Official residence of the Latter-day Saint Church President

 John Taylor succeeded Young as church president.
 His counselor George Q. Cannon and other church leaders suggested that Taylor occupy the Gardo House after its completion, but he repeatedly refused.
 However, when church members unanimously voted on April 9, 1879, to make the Gardo House the official parsonage for LDS Church presidents, Taylor reluctantly accepted their decision.
 Moses Thatcher, William Jennings, and Angus M. Cannon were appointed as a committee to oversee completion of the mansion.

-On December 27, 1881, the Deseret News published a letter from John Taylor announcing a public reception and tour of the Gardo House on January 2, 1882, from 11 a.m. until 3 p.m.
+On December 27, 1881, the Deseret News published a letter from Taylor announcing a public reception and tour of the Gardo House on January 2, 1882, from 11 a.m. until 3 p.m.
 More than two thousand people attended the reception and toured the home.
 Taylor greeted all the visitors, who were entertained by two bands and several renditions by the Tabernacle Choir.
 An early visitor to the mansion was Oscar Wilde, whom Taylor introduced to the residence while showing Wilde around Salt Lake on April 10, 1882.
 Wilde spoke well of the house saying it "had a good deal of feeling in it in the pleasing works of art and good furniture."
 A year later, on February 22, 1883, the mansion was dedicated as a "House unto the Lord" in a dedicatory prayer offered by Apostle Franklin D. Richards.
 Moses Thatcher, William Jennings, Angus M. Cannon, and their wives were particularly noted as being among the guests.
-Also noted were Joseph F. Smith, Franklin D. Richards, Francis M. Lyman, John H. Smith, and Daniel H. Wells.
+Also noted were Joseph F. Smith, Francis M. Lyman, John H. Smith, and Daniel H. Wells.

-By the time John Taylor became church president, the Edmunds-Tucker Act was putting intense pressure on him to observe this anti-bigamy law.
+By the time Taylor had become church president, the Edmunds-Tucker Act was putting intense pressure on him to observe this anti-bigamy law.
 He sought to comply with the law by moving into the Gardo House with his sister, Agnes Taylor.
 She took over management of the mansion while he continued his duties as president.

-The Victorian mansion was demolished on November 26, 1921.